zhanglab-aim/zhanglab-aim.github.io/_members/fzzhang.md

 I am an incoming Assistant Professor in the Division of Artificial Intelligence in Medicine at the Cedars-Sinai Medical Center (starting in the Fall of 2022).

-I enjoy exploring the intellectual unknowns with talented next generations of scientists, thus a professorship is a perfect job for me.
-Techinically, I am a methodology person - I like to build things, and computer programming has been my favorite "artisans workshop".
-Levearing the computational power of artificial intelligence, we are lucky to live and witness a new era where computations and biotechnologies are growing exponentially, and the opportunies of actionable clinical predictions and precision biomedicine are at the dawn of computation-driven scentific discoveries.
+I enjoy exploring the uncharted areas with talented next generations of scientists.
+Technically, I am a methodology person - I like to build things, and computer programming has been my favorite "artisans workshop".
+Leveraging the computational power of artificial intelligence, we are lucky to live and witness a new era where computations and biotechnologies are growing exponentially, and the opportunities of actionable clinical predictions and precision biomedicine are at the dawn of computation-driven scientific discoveries.

 Currently I am a Flatiron Research fellow with <a href="https://function.princeton.edu/" target="_blank">Dr. Olga Troyanskaya</a> at Princeton University/Simons Foundation.
 I obtained my Ph.D. in Bioinformatics with <a href="https://xinglab.org/" target="_blank">Dr. Yi Xing</a> at UCLA,